 Who says learning must stop when school is out?
 North Dakota is home to a wide variety of educational activities that range from museums and historical sites to centers designed to inspire, engage, and enhance.
-If you are looking for an activity that can captivate the entire family, look no further than these nine great spots.
+If you are looking for an activity that can captivate the entire family, look no further than these eight great spots.

 With interactive exhibits that include the “Adaptation Gallery: Geologic Time,” the “Innovation Gallery: Early Peoples,” the “Inspiration Gallery: Yesterday and Today,” and the “Governors Gallery: Green Revolution,” the museum has a plethora of exciting opportunities to learn more about the state and its rich history.
 Children will likely to be most drawn, however, to the life-sized casts of a Tyrannosaurus rex and a Triceratops engaged in battle.

 Nowhere else can you get a first-hand look at what life was like in the 1800s.
 Step inside an authentic blacksmith shop, cozy up to the bar at the Brass Rail Saloon, try to imagine a typical day at the Dobrinz School, or stroll through the Law Enforcement Museum.
 Few activities will make children more grateful for the contemporary luxuries that are so easy to take for granted.

 With a plethora of interactive exhibits that explore the many roles science plays in our everyday lives, children of all ages will be enthralled for hours.
 North Dakota’s only science center, Gateway has been inspiring young minds since 1994.
 The center’s most popular exhibits include a robotic arm, simple machines, and electricity and magnetism.